 "Antibiotics were ultimately my only option for treating my UTI, but in the long term, they were incredibly damaging for my vaginal health."

 “I hadn’t had a UTI for probably 10 years.
-Then last year, while I was traveling Southeast Asia, I had three UTIs in the space of four months.”
+Then last year, while I was travelling Southeast Asia, I had three UTIs in the space of four months.”

-“I would dread having to take the antibiotics because I knew that taking them would give me thrush within less than 24 hours.
+“I would dread having to take the antibiotics because I knew that taking them would give me a yeast infection within less than 24 hours.
 It was a never-ending cycle: treat my UTI with antibiotics, then have to deal with new symptoms.”

 What started as unexpected symptoms soon turned into an ongoing battle.
 She knew the antibiotics would tackle her UTI symptoms.
-But they would almost immediately trigger thrush, a fungal infection caused by an overgrowth of Candida in the vagina.
+But they would almost immediately trigger a yeast infection, caused by an overgrowth of Candida in the vagina.

 “Suddenly, I was dealing with two infections instead of one.”